-Now there are tons of tips I can pile into this one alone – too much for this article – but here are a few that pack lots of punch.
+There are many tips I can pile into this one alone – too much for this article – but here are a few that pack lots of punch.

-Be prepared to introduce yourself as well as be able to answer that dreaded question “so, what do you do?”
-I recommend having both a 10-second introduction that clearly says who you are, what you do, and who you do it for; as well as a more detailed 30-second version that expands on that a bit to use when connecting more deeply with other members.
+Be prepared to introduce yourself as well as be able to answer that dreaded question, “so, what do you do?”
+I recommend having a 10-second introduction that clearly says who you are, what you do, and who you do it for.
+Additionally, a more detailed 30-second version that expands on that a bit to use when connecting more deeply with other members would prove helpful.

 Bring plenty of business cards!
-I can’t tell you how many times I’ve encountered networkers without them – I hate to sound harsh but, in the world of business networking that’s just unacceptable.
+I can’t tell you how many times I’ve encountered networkers without them – I hate to sound harsh, but in business networking, that’s just unacceptable.

 ➌ Get Involved

-One of the things that separate the good networkers from the great ones are their willingness to get involved beyond the general membership meetings.
+One thing that separates the good networkers from the great ones is their willingness to get involved beyond the general membership meetings.
 If there are committees available, they pick the one or ones that resonate with them and participate.
-If there are leadership positions such as a “Board of Directors”, they ante up and let it be known that they’re interested.
+If there are leadership positions such as a “Board of Directors,” they ante up and make it known that they’re interested.
 They actively seek to deepen their relationships with the movers and the shakers by getting more involved.

 ➍ Network between Meetings

-I don’t know of any business organizations that prohibit networking with other members between general meetings – so why wait?
-Follow-up with those you met at previous meetings and reach out and introduce yourself to others that you want to connect with whom for whatever reason didn’t attend.
+I don’t know any business organizations that prohibit networking with other members between general meetings – so why wait?
+Follow up with those you met at previous meetings and reach out and introduce yourself to others you want to connect with who didn’t attend for whatever reason.

 ➎ Leverage the "Other" Benefits